How To Clean Your Heat Press – Protect Your Press From Mess!

 Whatever you do, don’t attempt to clean your press with a solvent.
 You might start a fire!

 Before you clean your heat press though, always check your user manual first and follow the instructions there.
-There is much variation between presses so it’s best to follow the approved methods of cleaning before turning to others.
+There is much variation between presses so it’s best to follow the approved methods of cleaning before turning to those mentioned above.

 Thanks for reading this post.
 Feel free to share your heat press horror stories below in the comments section.
 How did you clean your heat press?

 (Please note: This post contains affiliate links.
 Read our full disclosure policy here.)